eXascaleInfolab/PyExPool/README.md

 	# Scheduling parameters
 	omitafn  - omit affinity policy of the scheduler, which is actual when the affinity is enabled and the process has multiple treads
-	category  - classification category, typically context or part of the name size  - size of the processing data, >= 0 slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf)
+	category  - classification category, typically context or part of the name; requires _CHAINED_CONSTRAINTS size  - size of the processing data, >= 0; requires _LIMIT_WORKERS_RAM or _CHAINED_CONSTRAINTS 0 means undefined size and prevents jobs chaining on constraints violation slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf)

 	# Execution parameters, initialized automatically on execution